Vladlen-Libraries/react-native-yookassa-payments/README.md

 5.  `pod install`
 6. (Optional) Russian Localization
     - In your Xcode project => Info => Localization => Click "+" => Add Russian language
-    - Copy everything from ios/yookassa-payments-swift-6.0.0/YooKassaPayments/Public/Resources/ru.lproj/Localizable.strings
+    - Copy everything from ios/yookassa-payments-swift-6.1.1/YooKassaPayments/Public/Resources/ru.lproj/Localizable.strings
     - In your Xcode project => File => New File => Strings File => Localizable.strings => Open new created Localizable.strings and paste all copy strings
     - After pasting strings look at Xcode right side and find a Localization menu => Choose Russian language

+### Custom 3DSecure confirmation
+For using your custom realization of 3DSecure confirmation, specify returnUrl: string for redirect to your link.
+Not use confirmPayment() method with returnUrl.

 ### P.S
 If you see errors in Xcode Project like this: